Department of Nuclear Medicine and Theranostics with Radiopharmaceutical Development Group

-- Studying the diagnostic effectiveness of radionuclide methods in patients with diseases of internal organs.
+- Studying the diagnostic effectiveness of radionuclide imaging methods in patients with internal diseases.

 - Developing and implementing the modern radioisotope techniques, new radiopharmaceuticals and software applications for the processing of diagnostic and research data.

-- Enhancing the methods for preparation, development of optimal scanning protocols and implementation of radioisotope technologies for:
+- Enhancing the preparation methods, development of optimal scanning protocols and introduction of radioisotope technologies

 - Developing and improving the protocols for radionuclide studies and computed tomography to reduce the exposure of patients and medical staff to ionizing radiation.

-The Laboratory is engaged in international collaboration with PET centres of Turku (Finland) and Malmö (Sweden).
+The Research Department is engaged in international collaboration with PET centres of Turku (Finland).

 It is a member of the European Association of Nuclear Medicine.